Ronald Pickvance

-Ronald Pickvance (born August 15, 1930 in Bolton; died March 21, 2017 in Cheltenham) was a British art historian.
+Ronald Pickvance (August 15, 1930, in Bolton – March 21, 2017, in Cheltenham) was a British art historian.
 His specialty was French art of the late 19th century.
 Pickvance studied art history at the University of Cambridge until 1953 and then moved to the Courtauld Institute of Art in London for two years.
 From 1957 to 1965 he lectured for the Arts Council of Great Britain and acted as curator for the art collections of the University of London.
 From 1966 he taught art history at the University of Nottingham and in 1976 moved to the University of Glasgow, where he held the Richmond Chair of Fine Arts as professor from 1977 to 1984.

 Pickvance curated several exhibitions on Impressionist and Post-Impressionist artists and published books on these subjects.

 Pickvance wrote the foreword to Van Gogh: The Lost Arles Sketchbook (edited by Bogomila Welsh-Ovcharov) which contained reproductions of sketches said to be by the artist, but the authenticity of which has been disputed.
 Pickvance was suffering from cataracts at the time.